 inccalls into a single

-Adding the optimization into bridges is plausible, but unfortunately at call time they don’t know much about the shape we are building.
+Adding the optimization into bridges is plausible, but unfortunately, at call time they don’t know much about the shape we are building.
 Even worse, users of our language can build their own bridges which makes distributing the improved version harder.
-We are left with just one place – interpreter.
-We will have to figure something out, so our end user will be able to opt-in to the optimization easily when they find it helpful.
+We are left with just one place – an interpreter.
+We will have to figure something out, so our end users will be able to opt-in to the optimization easily when they find it helpful.

-In short: instead interpreting into (say) a Scala Int, we will interpret into a rewritten interpretation.
+In short: instead of interpreting into (say) a Scala Int, we will interpret into a rewritten interpretation.

-Of course the code is a very simplistic, but you get the idea.
-During the interpretation process we can collect more detailed information about the expression and make decisions based on that.
+Of course, the code is very simplistic, but you get the idea.
+During the interpretation process, we can collect more detailed information about the expression and make decisions based on that.